 English Language Learning

-Tonkla School strives to be a foundation for the development of an international citizen, and the English language is key to communicating internationally.
-The best writings are either written in or translated to English.
-The English language is a gateway to the world’s vast knowledge and future progress.
+Tonkla School strives to be a foundation for the development of a global citizen, in which the English language is key to communicating internationally.
+The most widely used academic resources are either written in or translated to English.
+Thus, the English language is a gateway to understanding the world’s vast knowledge and future progression.

-Our approach to teaching languages, both English and Thai, is using phonics.
+Our initial approach to teaching languages, both English and Thai, is by teaching phonics.
 Phonics is a way to learn language by developing sound awareness.
 Slowly, our ears learn subtle differences in sound and tone.
-Consequently, students learn how sounds, symbols, words, and letters, are related to how words sound and how they are written.
-This building block results in an exponential learning of vocabulary and the master of languages.
+Consequently, students learn how sounds, symbols, words, and letters are related to how words sound and how they are written.
+This essential building block of education results in an exponential learning of vocabulary and enables us to be a ‘master of languages’.

 With a strong foundation, we can better integrate language into different classes, activities, and daily life.
-By taking English beyond classrooms into playgrounds and the cafeteria, the students can learn much more than English solely for tests.
-Students will learn how to use English for communicating ideas and expressing themselves, enabling the students to learn more.
+By taking English beyond classrooms into playgrounds and outdoor learning spaces, the students can learn more practical use of the language.
+Students will learn how to use English for communicating ideas and expressing themselves.